Please thank Panda Express by visiting our local store located at:

 1600 Nottingham Way, Hamilton Township, NJ 08619

-Mercer United F.C. is a travel soccer club partnered with the Hamilton Area YMCA Sawmill, is located in Hamilton Township in Mercer County, New Jersey.
+Mercer United F.C. is a travel soccer club partnered with the Hamilton Area YMCA Sawmill, is located in Hamilton Township in Mercer County, New Jersey and a club affiliate of the Philadelphia Union.
 We are a volunteer-driven 501(c)3 non-profit charitable organization that has been providing Hamilton area boys and girls with a quality soccer experience for more than 40 years.
 Our competitive boys' teams and girl's teams can be found on the pitch in the Monmouth Ocean Soccer Association (MOSA) and EDP leagues.

 We also play various indoor leagues in January and February and numerous tournaments in the Northeast throughout the year.
 Mercer United FC has been hosting our annual Columbus Day Weekend Tournament in Mercer County for 40+ years.